On the first non-trivial strand of syzygies of projective schemes and Condition ${\mathrm ND}(l)$

-under the condition $H^0(\mathcal{I}_{X/\P^{n+e}}(\ell))=0$ except few cases with special geometry (e.g. such as projected Veronese surface), because the failure of $\mathrm{ND}(\ell)$ means that any general point section $X\cap\Lambda$ sits in a hypersurface of degree $\ell$, which is not likely to happen for a sufficiently large $\deg(X)$.
+under the condition $H^0(\mathcal{I}_{X/\P^{n+e}}(\ell))=0$ and exceptional cases do appear with some special geometric properties (e.g. such as projected Veronese surface), because the failure of $\mathrm{ND}(\ell)$ means that any general point section $X\cap\Lambda$ sits in a hypersurface of degree $\ell$, which is not likely to happen for a sufficiently large $\deg(X)$.
 For instance, the `expectation' (\ref{ND_k_expect}) can have an explicit form in case of codimension two in the following proposition (see Section \ref{sect_question} for further discussion). \end{remark}

 \begin{proposition}[$\mathrm{ND}(\ell)$ in codimension two] Let $X\subset\P^N$ be any nondegenerate integral variety of codimension two over an algebraically closed field $\kk$ with $\ch(\kk)=0$.
 Say $d=\deg(X)$.
 Suppose that $H^0(\mathcal{I}_{X/\P^N}(\ell))=0$ for some $\ell\ge2$.
 Then, any such $X$ satisfies condition $\mathrm{ND}(\ell)$ if $d>\ell^2+1$. \end{proposition}